rust-lang/reference/src/expressions/block-expr.md

 Then the final operand is executed, if given.

 r[expr.block.type]
-The type of a block is the type of the final operand, or `()` if the final operand is omitted.
+Typically, the type of a block is the type of the final operand, or `()` if the final operand is omitted.

 ```rust
 # fn fn_call() {}